Design System

 The Problem

 The early version of the platform had largely been designed by the marketing team during the company’s startup phase.
-As the product expanded, this approach created several challenges:
+As the product expanded, this approach created several challenges.
+Without a design system in place, the interface became harder to scale and maintain as the product evolved.

 • Inconsistent UI styles and interaction patterns